oneeve8/kobble-data/content/feamber.md

 Carl Jung spoke of the collective unconscious.

-Hypnosis sessions that tap into the subconscious mind reveal the complexity of the human mind.
+of the human mind.
 Some people think that these stories reveal *past lives*

 Other people believe we only live *one life*